Bananas – Natural Source of MineralsReading time: 12 min

 Tips and recommendations:

-• In case you are lactose intolerant, you can replace the milk with soy or almond milk.
+• If you are lactose intolerant, you can replace the milk with soy or almond milk.
 Same with yogurt.

 • You can also add some rolled oats and chia.
 This will increase the protein and vitamin content of your drink.